-Knowing how to analyse lyrics is complex.
-As musicians, we all recognise musical anchor points – tempo, harmony, melody, instrumentation, etc. However, the musicality of a song is only part of the picture, and lyrics are often the real soul of a track.
+Knowing how to analyze song lyrics is complex.
+As musicians, we all recognize musical anchor points – tempo, harmony, melody, instrumentation, etc. However, the musicality of a song is only part of the picture, and song lyrics are often the real soul of a track.

 Sound good to you?
 Let’s get started.